wenkangjing/notes-launch-school/kb/regex/_RegEx.md

 `[0-9A-Ja-j]` =

 > While it is possible to construct ranges that cover non-alphanumeric characters, do not do this.
 Stick to the alphanumeric characters.
 Also, don't try to combine lowercase and uppercase alphabetic characters in a single range: /[A-z]/ does not do what you probably think it does.
-To see this, try /[A-z]/ with the following strings:

 - Negation, must be inside `[]`
   - `/[^y]/` anything not y